-Example 20.73.
+Example 23.73.
 Conway's Game of Life: Apply the state changes

 '''

 ruleflow-group "reset calculate"whenthen

 rule "reset calculate"

 WorkingMemory wm =

 drools.getWorkingMemory(); wm.clearRuleFlowGroup( "calculate" );endrule "kill" ruleflowgroup "kill" no-loopwhen theCell: Cell( phase == Phase.KILL )then modify( theCell )

+setCellState( CellState.DEAD ), setPhase( Phase.DONE );

 }end rule

+{

 ruleflow-group "birth" no-loopwhen theCell: Cell( phase == Phase.BIRTH )then

 "birth"

+modify( theCell ) { setCellState( CellState.LIVE ),

 setPhase( Phase.DONE ); }end

 calculate" ruleflow-group

 "reset

 calculate"whenthen

 WorkingMemory wm

 = drools.getWorkingMemory(); wm.clearRuleFlowGroup(

 "calculate"

 );end

 rule "kill"

 ruleflowgroup "kill"

 no-loopwhen

 theCell: Cell( phase ==

 Phase.KILL

 )then modify( theCell

 setCellState(

 ) {

 CellState.DEAD ), setPhase( Phase.DONE );

 }

 end

 rule "birth"

 ruleflowgroup "birth"

+no-loopwhen

 theCell: Cell( phase ==

-no-loopwhen

 Phase.BIRTH

 )then modify( theCell

 setCellState(

+) {

 CellState.LIVE ), setPhase(

 Phase.DONE );

 '''

-At this stage, a number of cell objects have been modified with the state changed to either LIVE or DEAD.
+At this stage, a number of Cell objects have been modified with the state changed to either LIVE or DEAD.
 Now we get to see the power of the Neighbor facts defining the cell relations.
 When a cell becomes live or dead, we use the Neighbor relation to iterate over all surrounding cells, increasing or decreasing the liveNeighbor count.
 Any cell that has its count changed is also set to to the EVALUATE phase, to make sure it is included in the reasoning during the evaluation stage of the Rule Flow Process.
 Notice that we don't have to do any iteration ourselves; simply by applying the relations in the rules we make the rule engine do all the hard work for us, with a minimal amount of code.
 Once the live count has been determined and set for all cells, the Rule Flow Process comes to and end.
 If the user has initially clicked the "Start" button, the engine will restart the rule flow; otherwise the user may request another generation.

-Example 20.74.
+Example 23.74.
 Conway's Game of Life: Evaluate cells with state changes

 '''

 rule "Calculate Live" ruleflow-group "calculate"

 lock-on-active when

 theCell:

-Cell( cellState == CellState.LIVE )

-Neighbor( cell == theCell, $neighbor : neighbor ) then
+Cell( cellState == CellState.LIVE ) Neighbor( cell == theCell, $neighbor : neighbor ) then

+modify( $neighbor ) { setLiveNeighbors( $neighbor.getLiveNeighbors() + 1 ),

+setPhase( Phase.EVALUATE ); }end rule "Calculate Dead"

 ruleflow-group

 "calculate"

 lock-on-active when

 theCell: Cell( cellState == CellState.DEAD )

 Neighbor( cell == theCell, $neighbor : neighbor )then modify( $neighbor ){

+setLiveNeighbors( $neighbor.getLiveNeighbors() - 1 ), setPhase( Phase.EVALUATE ); }end

 Live" ruleflow-group

 "calculate" lock-on-active

-when theCell: Cell( cellState == CellState.LIVE
+theCell: Cell( cellState == CellState.LIVE

+when

 Neighbor( cell == theCell, $neighbor : neighbor

 )

+)

 then modify( $neighbor

 ) {

 setLiveNeighbors( $neighbor.getLiveNeighbors() + 1

 setPhase( Phase.EVALUATE );

 ),

+}

 end rule "Calculate

 Dead" ruleflow-group

 "calculate" lock-on-active

+when

 theCell: Cell( cellState == CellState.DEAD

-Neighbor( cell == theCell, $neighbor : neighbor
+) Neighbor( cell == theCell, $neighbor : neighbor

 )then modify( $neighbor

 setLiveNeighbors( $neighbor.getLiveNeighbors() - 1

 ) {

 ),

 setPhase( Phase.EVALUATE

 );

 }

 '''

-20.12.
+23.12.
 Invaders

-A simplified version of the Space Invaders game.
+A simplifed version of the Space Invaders game.
 Use the keys Z and K, to move left and right and M to fire a misile.
 The example is built up over 6 projects, each adding slightly more complexity to the last.